-Experience New England's breathtaking fall foliage, weathered mountains, rocky coastlines, and charming towns aboard historic train lines during the height of autumn.
+Experience New England's breathtaking fall foliage, weathered mountains, rocky coastlines, and charming towns from aboard historic train lines.

 Railroading in New England